The Gordon Classic Library includes works by literary giants such as:

 - Sir Walter Scott: Ivanhoe

-- Alexandre Dumas: The Three Musketeers
+- The Three Musketeers: Alexandre Dumas

-- Wilkie Collins: The Woman in White
+- The Woman in White: Wilkie Collins

-- R.M.
-Ballantyne: The Coral Island
+- The Coral Island: R.M.
+Ballantyne

-- Mrs. Craik: John Halifax, Gentleman
+- John Halifax, Gentleman: Mrs. Craik

-- Captain Marryat: Mr. Midshipman Easy
+- Mr. Midshipman Easy: Captain Marryat

 Each volume is bound in sturdy hardcover, with gilded top page edges, lending the set a cohesive and dignified appearance